https://www.totraveltoo.com/

 Why we chose it?

 Tikawasi Valley Hotel is located a few minutes from the main square of Ollantaytambo and in easy reach of major archaeological sites, restaurants and bars.
 It was within our budget range and had good reviews from TripAdvisor.
 The Hotel has a garden area, free Wi-Fi and daily breakfast.
-We had a private room with ensuite.
+We had a private room with an ensuite.

 What was it like?